 The World Health Organisation recognises that opioid dependence is a complex health condition that requires long-term treatment and care.
 It is associated with a high risk of HIV infection when opioids are injected using contaminated injection equipment.

 As no single treatment is effective for all individuals with opioid dependence, sufficiently diverse treatment options should be available.
-Substitution maintenance therapy is one of the most effective treatment options for opioid dependence.
+Opioid Replacement Therapy (ORT) is one of the most effective treatment options for opioid dependence.

-Provision of substitution maintenance therapy – guided by research evidence and supported by adequate evaluation, training and accreditation – should be considered as an important treatment option in communities with a high prevalence of opioid dependence, particularly those in which opioid injection places IDUs at risk of transmission of HIV and other bloodborne viruses.
+Provision of ORT – guided by research evidence and supported by adequate evaluation, training and accreditation – should be considered as an important treatment option in communities with a high prevalence of opioid dependence, particularly those in which opioid injection places IDUs at risk of transmission of HIV and other bloodborne viruses.

-In Australia two substitution drugs are available in pharmocaptherapy treatment – methadone and buprenorphine.
-While other countries have included herion in subsititution programs, Australia has not done so.
+In Australia, two substitution drugs are available in pharmacotherapy treatment; methadone and buprenorphine.
+While other countries have included heroin in substitution programs, Australia has not done so.